 The truth is that there will always be times when the same tasks or projects take different amounts of time.
 This is actually one of the biggest challenges that every business faces.

-You can try to keep track of that with pen and paper, or you can make it easy on yourself by using a proper time tracking app.
+You can try to keep track of that with pen and paper, or you can make it easy on yourself by using a proper desktop time tracker.
+It’ll actually be better to get one that works on both mobile and desktop if you do some of the work on smartphones and tablets.
 The best time tracking software provides rich insights into how you work.
 You can see how your time spent correlates to any number of metrics, including your billing, your productivity, and more.